zooba/pymsbuild/README.md

 `pymsbuild` does not use the `[project]` table by default, preferring to use [core metadata](https://packaging.python.org/en/latest/specifications/core-metadata/) directly.
 A `pyproject.toml` file is required to specify the build system, and will be automatically included in your sdists.
-However, the `PyprojectToml` type allows you to customise this file using your existing metadata.
+However, the `PyprojectTomlFile` type allows you to customise this file using your existing metadata.

 Omitting a `PyprojectTomlFile` entry entirely is equivalent to specifying a `SourceFile("pyproject.toml")` entry, which will include your project's existing